gartz/pushStateTree/README.md

 ## Features

+ - Use event listeners for a total control of each rule in the router
+ - Allow any regular expression in the rules
+ - Allow on-fly rule add or remove
- - It's easy to use and very flexible
+ - It's very convenient to create lazy module loading
- - You can extend it and change how it works if you want
  - Work with all modern browsers and some old ones (IE7 or older aren't supported)
- - Use DOM methods to find and change Rules elements
+ - Use DOM methods to find and change Rules elements (compatible with jQuery)
- - It will use native browser features if it can
- - Min file has only 8kb with shim
+ - Allow use pushState and/or location.history hash navigation

 ## Goals